veltzer/teaching-slides/marp/courses/cpp-design-patterns/00_intro.md

 - "Design Patterns: Elements of Reusable Object-Oriented Software" by Gamma, Helm, Johnson, and Vlissides
 - Online catalogs and references (e.g., SourceMaking, Refactoring Guru)
 - Sample code and exercises provided throughout the course

----

-## Let's Begin!

-In the next chapter, we will dive into the first set of patterns: Creational Patterns.

-Get ready to explore the world of design patterns and unlock their power in your C++ projects!